 Many parks are also offering refreshments and FREE giveaways.
 Click here for locations, times and other regulations.
 A few parks require advance registration.
-Groups meet between 9 and 11 a.m.
+Groups meet between 9 and noon.
 Most hikes are interpretive and introduce visitors to wildlife, trees and geology.

 Since many people have never visited our state parks in winter, a First Day Hike can be a new experience in a familiar place.
 The easy to moderate hikes (1 to 4 miles) are suitable for families, though minimum age requirements might be in place.
 Some routes are wheelchair or stroller accessible.